 ZOHYDRO ER Taper Schedule Used in Phase 3 Study

 Doses above 100 mg every 12 hours (q12h) were not studied in the Phase 3 trial.
 For patients exceeding 100 mg q12h use a gradual downward titration of the dose every 2 to 4 days.
 Patients should be monitored closely for signs and symptoms of opioid withdrawal which may indicate a need to taper more slowly.
 Do not abruptly discontinue ZOHYDRO ER.

 2.4 Administration of ZOHYDRO ER

 Instruct patients to swallow Zohydro ER Capsules whole.
-The pellets in the capsules are not to be crushed, dissolved, or chewed due to the risk of rapid release and absorption of a potentially fatal dose of hydrocodone [see Warnings and Precautions (5.1)].
+The beads in the capsules are not to be crushed, dissolved, or chewed due to the risk of rapid release and absorption of a potentially fatal dose of hydrocodone [see Warnings and Precautions (5.1)].

 2.5 Hepatic Impairment